qinguorui2001/tp/docs/UserGuide.md

 Format: `delete INDEX`

-* Deletes the student and its relevant information from the contact list at the specified `INDEX`.
+* Deletes the student from the contact list at the specified `INDEX`.

 Examples:
-* `list` followed by `delete 2` deletes the second student in the contact list. (if 2nd student exists).
+* `delete 2` deletes the second student in the contact list. (if 2nd student exists)
-* `find n/Betsy` followed by `delete 1` deletes the first student in the resulted contact list after `find` command. (if the result is not empty)

 Possible usage:

-*  You can use `delete` to delete any student and its relevant information that you do not want to keep.
+*  You can use `delete` to delete any student that you do not need to keep track anymore.

 ### Editing a student: `edit`

 Modifies any part of the student's information.

-Format: `edit INDEX [m/MODULE] [e/EMAIL] [t/TAG] [n/NAME]…​`
+Format: `edit INDEX [n/NAME] [m/MODULE] [e/EMAIL] [t/TAG]…​`

+* Edits the student in the contact list at the specified `INDEX`.

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**<br>

-* The index refers to the index number shown in the displayed contact list.
+* The index refers to the index number of the student in the displayed contact list.

-* The index **must be a positive integer within the number of students in the displayed contact list** 1, 2, 3, ...(till the index of the last student)​
+* The index **must be a positive integer and must not exceed number of students displayed in your contact list** 1, 2, 3, ...(till the index of the last student)

 * If you have two identical prefixes with the edit command, only the last prefix will be used for the edit. (except for prefix t/)